Icon

 Study Procedures

-The study includes collecting information about your demographics, medical history, general health (blood, urine, vital signs, etc.), sleep, and sleepiness.
+The study includes collecting information about your demographics, medical history, general health (blood, urine, vital signs, etc.), heart function, sleep, and sleepiness.
 Some of the visits are in-person (5 minimum) and some can be done remotely (up to 11).
+As with any investigational drug, there may be risks associated with your participation.
+These will be discussed with you in detail if you are eligible for the study.

 Costs, Reimbursements, and Payments

 There are no costs to take part in the study.
 You are compensated for the visits you complete.
-There is a stipend of $50 for in-person visits and $25 for each remote visit.
+There is a stipend of $ 50 for in-person visits and $ 25 for each remote visit.
+Additional stipends may also apply for eligible participants following the Double-Blind Period.
 Travel costs can be reimbursed, and travel arrangements can be made.

 Clinical Trial - HBS-301-CL-302 Study